 Those seeking certification are likely those who already understand the value of promoting and protecting natural ecosystems, and there are rewards to this effort, both personal and beyond.

 This process encourages applicants to intimately understand their property and examine their conservation practices.
 Many people who seek certification report a deeper appreciation of the connections between plants and wildlife and the quieter presence of many native species.
 In making an inventory of their plants, they recognize the amount of time and effort they have given to promoting a native habitat.

 Having a certified habitat announces to those who see it that the owner is a benefactor of native plants and animals, and it demonstrates that the gardener transcends a narrow personal interest by working to preserve a healthy native environment.
 A certified habitat also:

 - creates opportunities for conversation about the importance of preserving native ecosystems

 - shows support for NCNPS

 - educates about the dangers of invasive species

 Keep in mind that a garden is a work in progress.
 We know that as a conscientious effort is made to develop a native plant habitat, the garden will never become a final statement, but rather a continuing development connecting the gardener with nature.

-There is an application fee of $20.00 ($10.00 for NCNPS members), payable to NCNPS.
+There is an application fee of $10.00 for NCNPS members, $35.00 for non-members, includes a 1-year membership, payable to NCNPS.

 Mail completed application and fee to: